CiscoUcs/intersight-powershell/os-discovery-tool/README.md

 ## Setup Steps
 ---
   ### I. Install dependent components
-  1. A Windows machine (Virtual/Physical) with access to servers on your on-prem network with **Windows Powershell 4.0+** (Should be available on most Windows OS flavors)
+  1. A Windows machine (Virtual/Physical) with access to servers on your on-prem network.
+Check that **Windows Powershell 4.0+** is installed (Should be available on most Windows OS flavors)
   2. **Intersight Powershell SDK** (Clone this repository, as described below and follow build instructions from: https://github.com/CiscoUcs/intersight-powershell).
      We recommend using git for windows and the GitBash commandline downloadable from: https://git-scm.com/downloads
 	 ```Bash